 This privacy notice explains how we use your data, how you can control the way in which we use that data and what actions you can take if you would like to change the way in which your data is being used.

 Who are we?

-We are the Legatum Institute Foundation, a registered charity (charity number 1140719) and a company limited by guarantee and incorporated in England and Wales (company number 7430903).
-For the purposes of this Privacy Notice we refer to ourselves as “the Institute”.
+We are Legatum Institute Limited, a company limited by guarantee and incorporated in England and Wales (company number 14543238).
+For the purposes of this Privacy Notice we refer to ourselves as “the Company”.

 Why do we need your information and whose data do we collect?

 From inception, the Legatum Institute’s vision has been to “help others prosper” through its policy and educational work.
 With a focus on world-class research, writing and convening, the purpose of the Legatum Institute is to unlock how individuals, families, communities, and nations can become more prosperous.
 To do this well, we need to know about the people who interact with us.

 We hold data on people who do, or might do, the following:

 - attend events, held both at the Company or Legatum and at external venues;

 - take part as a speaker or panelist in events and activities run by us or Legatum;